 Where will you stay?

-Depending on the programme you join, you might be staying in tents and tipis, or at our centre in the Highlands.
+Depending on the programme you join, you might be staying in tents and tipis, or at hostel-type accommodation in the Highlands.
 You will definitely be spending time out in the wilderness, and will be cooking for yourself (with our help) for some of the time.
 Wherever you are, you will be expected to help keep the place clean and tidy.

 Who else is on the programme?